kabartolo/gatsby-theme-chicago-docs-core/README.md

 ## Quick Config

-The default configuration of `@kabartolo/gatsby-starter-chicago-docs` creates a site that looks and behaves like the <a href="https://kabartolo.github.io/chicago-docs-demo/">demo</a>.
-You'll just need to customize your site details in the `gatsby-config.js` file for your site.
+Customize your site details in the `gatsby-config.js` file for your site.
 This creates the site metadata and configures the manifest file using <a href="https://www.gatsbyjs.com/plugins/gatsby-plugin-manifest/">`gatsby-plugin-manifest`</a>.
-It also adds a logo and favicon.
+It also adds a favicon.

-See <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/">Configuration</a> for a more in-depth guide on configuring your site.
+See <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/">Configuration</a> for a more in-depth guide on configuring your site (note that `githubUrl` and `siteLogo` in the main theme are not used by the core theme).

 ### Metadata